atharva-bhagwat/CSGY-6613/README.md

 - Use `%cd /content/drive/MyDrive/AI/project/CSGY-6613` to change directory to local repository folder
 - You will need to run repository setup just once(the first time)
 - Remember to run `!git pull` when restarting work, this will reduce chances for merge conflicts

+## Dataset generation
+Dataset generation code for sort-of-CLEVR is added.
+Use this code to generate the dataset as it cannot be uploaded to github because of size restrictions.